Devanshmohan/30DaysReactJs/README.md

 5. Create a basic toggle switch component
 6. Create a timer which counts down from a specified timer.
 7. Create a component that fetches data from API and displays it.
+8. Create a todo list with add and delete functionality.